 Belong to their state bar association.
 All 50 states have a bar association offering a list of bankruptcy attorneys practicing in that particular state.
 If a bankruptcy lawyer you are interested in hiring is not listed on your state’s bar association, avoid that lawyer.

 Offer a free, face-to-face consultation.
-While phone consultations can be helpful, you should be able to meet a prospective bankruptcy lawyer in person free of charge before making a decision to hire that lawyer.
+While phone consultations can be helpful, you should be able to meet a prospective bankruptcy lawyer in person free of charge before deciding to hire that lawyer.

 What Happens After Hiring a Bankruptcy Lawyer?

-Once your attorney files your bankruptcy case, a legal motion called an automatic stay is sent to your creditors which prevents them from calling or mailing your regarding the debt.
+Once your attorney files your bankruptcy case, a legal motion called an automatic stay is sent to your creditors, which prevents them from calling or emailing you regarding the debt.